NeuroDataDesign/fngs-archive/status/proposal.md

 ##### What scientific questions will we answered?

-The primary questions we seek to answer are: how can we maximize fMRI graph usability in a research setting, and how can we best prepare and present the results for users to help them in their goal of bringing connectomics to the diagnostic sector of neuroscience?
+How can we maximize pipeline reliability and discriminability while maintaining high performance and memory efficiency?

+How many scans does it take (1 rsfMRI, 1 task fMRI, 2 task fMRI and 1 rsfMRI, etc) to reliably diagnose psychiatric disorders?

 ##### What deliverable will we provide to the global citizens?

 The team will prepare a pipeline for fMRI processing, a robust and extensive suite of quality control metrics (novel and existing), and a web service for uploading and visualizing processed graphs.
+Also, the team will create a deployable EC2 instance preoloaded with our ndmg software (integrated fMRI and DTI processing pipeline).

 ### Feasibility